-A CHANGING BAYVIEW-HUNTERS POINT
+A CHANGING BAYVIEW

-Bayview-Hunters Point is seen by many as San Francisco's last African-American neighborhood: over a fifth of San Francisco dwindling African-American community resides there.
+Bayview Hunters Point is seen by many as San Francisco's last African-American neighborhood: over a fifth of San Francisco dwindling African-American community resides there.
 In the 1950's and 1960's, San Francisco Redevelopment Agency's Urban Renewal effort displaced African-American residents from Western Addition/Fillmore to the Bayview.
 African-American families were restricted by discriminatory housing policy and restrictive covenants, such as the San Francisco Housing Authority's "neighborhood pattern" policy and were not allowed to live in certain parts of the city until 1968.
-Bayview-Hunters Point was one of the only districts where black families could buy homes and by the 1960s the neighborhood had highest rate of Black homeownership in the city.

-SINCE THE 1980S, BAYVIEW-HUNTERS POINT HAS SEEN SIGNIFICANT IN-MIGRATION BY BOTH THE LATINX AND ASIAN AMERICAN COMMUNITIES.
+Bayview was one of the only districts where black families could buy homes and by the 1960s the neighborhood had highest rate of Black homeownership in the city.
+SINCE THE 1980S, THE BAYVIEW HAS SEEN SIGNIFICANT IN-MIGRATION BY BOTH THE LATINX AND ASIAN AMERICAN COMMUNITIES.
 IN 1980 BAYVIEW WAS OVER 70% AFRICAN-AMERICAN; NOW IT IS 27%.

-In December 2018, after years of advocacy and organizing, the entire Bayview-Hunters Point community (zip code 94124) was declared an African American Arts and Cultural District by the San Francisco Board of Supervisors.
+In December 2018, after years of advocacy and organizing, the entire Bayview Hunters Point community (zip code 94124) was declared an African American Arts and Cultural District by the San Francisco Board of Supervisors.
 Through the activities of the Arts & Cultural District, organizers hope to advance, cultivate, enrich and advocate for African American equity, cultural stability, vibrancy and economic vitality.

-GEOGRAPHY OF BAYVIEW-HUNTERS POINT
+GEOGRAPHY OF THE BAYVIEW

-Bayview-Hunters Point is not a single neighborhood but is instead made up of several communities.
-The physical geography of Bayview-Hunters Point isolates different areas from each other and creates natural boundary lines between neighborhoods.
-Bayview-Hunters Point land zoned for PDR (Production, Distribution and Repair) industrial uses acts as a barrier between Bayview-Hunters Point and the rest of San Francisco.
-Highway 101, on the western edge of Bayview-Hunters Point, also serves as a substantial barrier: on its 3-mile route circumventing the Bayview, only seven roadways and one pedestrian bridge connect across the highway.
-3RD STREET: HEART OF BAYVIEW-HUNTERS POINT
+The Bayview is not a single neighborhood but is instead made up of several communities.
+The physical geography of the Bayview isolates different areas from each other and creates natural boundary lines between neighborhoods.
+Bayview land zoned for PDR (Production, Distribution and Repair) industrial uses acts as a barrier between the Bayview and the rest of San Francisco.
+Highway 101 on the Bayview's western edge also serves as a substantial barrier: on its 3-mile route circumventing the Bayview, only seven roadways and one pedestrian bridge connect across the highway.

+3RD STREET: HEART OF THE BAYVIEW

-Running like a spine through the community is 3rd Street: the commercial heart of Bayview-Hunters Point, hosting a range of businesses, cultural institutions, and community spaces.
+Running like a spine through the community is 3rd Street: the commercial heart of the Bayview, hosting a range of businesses, cultural institutions, and community spaces.
 Community anchors include the Bayview Opera House, Mendell Plaza, the Dr George W Davis Senior Center, Bay View Park, the Bayview Linda Brooks-Burton Library are all located on 3rd Street, Auntie April's Chicken, Waffles & Soul Food, Radio Africa Kitchen, and Old Skool Café.

 ISLAIS CREEK

-Islais Creek is a primarily PDR-industrial zoned along the northern edge of Bayview-Hunters Point.
-Streets in this area are a substantial barrier to walking and biking trips outside Bayview-Hunters Point.
+Islais Creek is a primarily PDR-industrial zoned along the northern edge of the Bayview.
+Streets in this area are a substantial barrier to walking and biking trips outside the Bayview.
 Located in Islais Creek is the City College of San Francisco extension campus, the San Francisco Wholesale Produce Market, and the future home of the Southeast Community Facility.
 The Islais Creek area is also home to the offices of critical community organizations like the Rafiki Coalition, BMAGIC, El Centro, and the A Philip Randolph Institute.

-HUNTERS POINT
+HUNTERS VIEW